EMD-API - Wind Energy Index Service

 conda install -c conda-forge pandas=1.1.0 numpy=1.19.1 matplotlib=3.3.1 pyproj=3.0.0 conda install -c conda-forge jupyter=1.0.0 ipykernel=5.3.4 pip install tilemapbase

-Download the zip-file holding the OpenAPI Python client for the emdapi wind-index-service.
+Download the zip-file holding the OpenAPI Python client for the turbine or the location emdapi wind-index-service.

 Unpack the file and install it within your virtual environment:

 In the Anaconda Prompt: Move to the folder, where you have unpacked the zipped file.
 Copy-paste the following line:

 python setup.py install